Documentation Index

 Use this file to discover all available pages before exploring further.

 Requests use the HTTP Authorization header to both authenticate and authorize operations.
 The Notion API accepts bearer tokens in this header.
-Bearer tokens are provided to you when you create a connection.
-If you’re creating a public OAuth connection, the connection also receives bearer tokens each time a user completes the OAuth flow.
+Bearer tokens are provided when you create an internal connection, create a personal access token, or complete the OAuth flow for a public connection.

 curl 'https://api.notion.com/v1/users' \